Minor girl gang-raped in Kerala, four held | Law-Order

 The four were arrested today, the police said.
 The alleged gang-rape occurred in a tourist spot on October 3, they said.
 According to the police, one of the four, who is a friend and native of the 17-year-old victim, had invited her for sight-seeing and took her to the tourist spot.

-Shocked and feared, the victim did not disclose the incident for about two weeks.
+Shocked and afraid, the victim did not disclose the incident for about two weeks.
 Then, she revealed the trauma to her family which reported to the police on Tuesday.

 The arrested have been charged under the IPC Section 376 (Punishment for rape) and various sections of Protection of Children from Sexual Offences (POCSO) Act and the Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act, police said.